Insulin: a review of analytical methods

 Insulin is an important polypeptide hormone that regulates carbohydrate metabolism.
-Abnormal level of insulin is associated with diabetes mellitus characterized by chronic hyperglycemia.
-Therefore, reliable quantification of insulin is important for clinical purpose such as diabetes diagnosis and treatment.
-Nowadays, immunoassays and chromatographic assays are the primary methods developed for insulin analysis.
-In this review, we have summarized the principles, sensitivity, linearity range, and recovery of each method as well as their advantages and limitations of the most prevalent methods.
-Generally, immunoassays including enzyme-linked immunosorbent assay (ELISA), chemiluminescence immunoassay (CLIA), radioimmunoassay (RIA) and on-chip immunoassay have a good selectivity of insulin with less interferences and high throughput.
-Chromatographic assays including high performance liquid chromatography coupled with ultraviolet detection (HPLC-UV), micellar electrokinetic capillary chromatography (MECC), liquid chromatography with tandem mass spectrometry (LC-MS/MS) have advances in high sensitivity and capability of simultaneous determination of insulin and its analogues.
+Abnormal levels of insulin are associated with diabetes mellitus that is characterized by chronic hyperglycemia.
+Therefore, reliable quantification of insulin is important for clinical purposes such as the diagnosis and treatment of diabetes.
+Nowadays, immunoassays and chromatographic assays are the primary methods that have been developed for insulin analysis.
+In this review, we have summarized the principles, sensitivity, linearity range, and recovery as well as the advantages and limitations of the most prevalent methods.
+Generally, immunoassays including enzyme-linked immunosorbent assay (ELISA), chemiluminescence immunoassay (CLIA), radioimmunoassay (RIA) and on-chip immunoassay show good selectivity towards insulin with less interferences and high throughput.
+Chromatographic assays including high performance liquid chromatography coupled with ultraviolet detection (HPLC-UV), micellar electrokinetic capillary chromatography (MECC), and liquid chromatography with tandem mass spectrometry (LC-MS/MS) are highly sensitive and capable of simultaneous detection of insulin and its analogues.

 - This article is part of the themed collection: Recent Review Articles